-For the covenanting preachers incarcerated on the Rock their surroundings were less than romantic.
-Alexander Peden, for example, one of Scotland’s best-known Covenanting ministers was confined on this bleak plug of volcanic rock as were round 40 other ministers.
+For the covenanting preachers incarcerated on the Rock, their surroundings were less than romantic.
+Alexander Peden, for example, one of Scotland’s best-known Covenanting ministers was confined on this bleak plug of volcanic rock as were around 40 other ministers.

 Remarkably the prisoners, subsequently supplied by the French, remained in control for a further three years.
 They were finally starved into submission but following negotiations with the Crown walked out free men.

 Robert Louis Stevenson

-In the Lantern Bearers he said, “In front of all the Bass Rock, tilted seaward like a doubtful bather, the surf ringing it with white, the solan-geese hanging round its summit like a great and glittering smoke.
+In the Lantern Bearers he said, “In front of all the Bass Rock, tilted seaward like a doubtful bather, the surf ringing it with white, the solan-geese hanging around its summit like a great and glittering smoke.
 This choice piece of seaboard was sacred, besides, to the wrecker; and the Bass, in the eyes of fancy still flew the colours of King James.”

 The Bass Rock, its early residents, now only a distant memory, is a seasonal home to thousands of seabirds, around 150,000 gannets at peak season.

-Today the Scottish Seabird Centre, an independent charity, offer photographers and wildlife enthusiasts the chance to take the short boat trip from either Dunbar or North Berwick, in the company of expert guides, to the Bass Rock for a close up view of the birds.
+Today the Scottish Seabird Centre, an independent charity, offers photographers and wildlife enthusiasts the chance to take the short boat trip from either Dunbar or North Berwick, in the company of expert guides, to the Bass Rock for a close up view of the birds.